brandonalexandertong/couch-prints-website/src/press/001_atwood-tellu.md

 tags: press
 ---

-'A profound illumination of the ineffable, Couch Prints’ debut EP ‘Tell U’ is an intimate rendering of the self and the world.'
+A profound illumination of the ineffable, Couch Prints’ debut EP ‘Tell U’ is an intimate rendering of the self and the world.